 try:

-# Run the asynchronous processing task.
+# Execute the asynchronous processing task.

 result = bucket.async_process_object(source_key, process)